eoghan2t9/linux-cachyos-deb/README.md

 - **Linux Kernel Configuration**: Choose from different configuration profiles for the Linux Kernel from CachyOS.
 - **CPU Scheduler**: Choose between schedulers like SCHED_EXT, BORE, ECHO and RT or combinations of them.
 - **Configure LLVM's Link Time Optimization (LTO)**: Select from Thin and Full LTO for better optimization.
-- **Configurable Tick Rate and Tick Types**: Configure the kernel tick rate and types according to your system's needs.
+- **Configurable Tick Rate and Tick Types**: You can configure the kernel tick rate and types according to your system's needs.
 - **Configurable NR_CPUS**: Set the maximum number of CPUs/cores the kernel will support.
 - **Configurable Hugepages**: Enable Hugepages support or not.
 - **Configurable LRU**: Configure the Least Recently Used memory management mechanism.
 - **Configurable Preemption Type**: Kernel preemption types generally control how the Linux kernel handles tasks and interrupts, affecting system responsiveness and latency.
     - **No Forced Preemption**: This mode disables kernel preemption entirely, only allowing preemption at explicit preemption points.
-    - **Voluntary Kernel Preemption**: This mode allows the kernel to preempt tasks at certain well-defined preemption points.
+    - **Voluntary Kernel Preemption**: This mode allows the kernel to preempt tasks at specific, well-defined preemption points.
 It offers a balance between low latency and high throughput.
     - **Preemptible Kernel (Low-Latency Desktop)**: In this mode, the kernel can be preempted almost anywhere, allowing for very low latency and high responsiveness.
     - **Real-Time Preemption**: This mode is designed for real-time applications where minimizing latency is critical.
 - **Configurable Kernel Name**: Choose a name for your custom kernel.
-- **Additional Optimizations**: Optimizations targeting aspects of system performance and can provide benefits depending on the workload and system configuration.
+- **Additional Optimizations**: Optimizations target aspects of system performance and can provide benefits depending on the workload and system configuration.
     - **Use GCC -O3 Optimizations**: Aggressively optimizes compiled code for speed, possibly increasing binary size and compilation time.
-    - **Enable Performance Governor**: Sets the CPU to run at maximum frequency, boosting performance but increasing power consumption and heat.
+    - **Enable Performance Governor**: This setting sets the CPU to run at maximum frequency, boosting performance but increasing power consumption and heat.
     - **Enable VMA Optimizations**: Enhances memory management efficiency, potentially improving application performance.
     - **Enable DAMON**: Monitors data access patterns to optimize memory usage and improve performance.
     - **Enable NUMA**: Optimizes memory allocation and access patterns on NUMA systems to reduce latency.